JoostAB/livingroom-lights/README.md

 Switches the lights in the livingroom using KlikAanKlikUit switches.
-KaKu switching is done using the NewRemoteSwitch library by [Randy Simons](http://randysimons.nl/) and was usually found on his [Bitbucket repo](https://bitbucket.org/fuzzillogic/433mhzforarduino).
+KaKu switching is done using the NewRemoteSwitch library by [Randy Simons](http://randysimons.nl/) and was originally found on his [Bitbucket repo](https://bitbucket.org/fuzzillogic/433mhzforarduino).

 Now, I use the [Github repo of 1technophile](https://github.com/1technophile/NewRemoteSwitch).
 This is also a dependency in platformio_envs.ini.